About Florence County

 To look up sex offenders in Florence County, Wisconsin, you can use the Wisconsin Sex Offender Registry.
 This registry is maintained by the Wisconsin Department of Corrections and provides an online search tool for locating registered sex offenders by name or geographic area.
 The registry is accessible to the public and is designed to promote community safety and awareness.

 To register to vote in Florence County, you can use Wisconsin's online registration system at myvote.wi.gov up to 20 days before an election, or register in person at your municipal clerk's office or polling place on Election Day with proof of residence.
 Contact the Florence County Clerk at (715) 528-3205 or visit the office at 501 Lake Avenue, Florence, WI 54121 for assistance.
-Wisconsin requires photo identification to vote, and you must be a U.S. citizen, at least 18 years old, and a Wisconsin resident for 28 consecutive days.
+Wisconsin requires photo identification to vote, and you must be a U.S. Citizen, at least 18 years old, and a Wisconsin resident for 28 consecutive days.
 Absentee ballot requests can also be submitted through the My Vote Wisconsin portal.

 Property records in Florence County are maintained by the Register of Deeds at 501 Lake Avenue, Florence, WI 54121, phone (715) 528-3206.
-You can search recorded land documents including deeds, mortgages, liens, and plat maps by visiting the office in person during business hours, as comprehensive online access is limited.
-For property tax information and assessments, contact the Florence County Treasurer at (715) 528-3201 or the County Assessor at (715) 528-3207.
+You can search recorded land documents including deeds, mortgages, liens, and plat maps by visiting the office in person during business hours, as online access is limited.
+For property tax information and assessments, contact the Florence County Treasurer at (715) 528-3201 or the Municipal Assessor at (715) 528-3207.
 Copy fees apply for certified documents, typically $2.00 for the first page and $1.00 for additional pages.

 Birth and death certificates for events in Florence County can be requested from the Wisconsin Department of Health Services, Vital Records Office, PO Box 309, Madison, WI 53701-0309, phone 608-266-1371, or online through VitalChek at www.vitalchek.com.
 Certified copies cost $20 for the first copy and $3 for additional copies of the same record ordered simultaneously.
 Only individuals with a direct and tangible interest (the registrant, immediate family, or legal representatives) may obtain certified copies under Wisconsin law.
 Processing typically takes 3-4 weeks for mail requests, with expedited service available for an additional fee.